kudulab/docker-k8s-dojo/README.md

 ### Configuration
 Those files are used inside the docker image:

-1. `~/.ssh/config` -- will be generated on docker container start
+1. `~/.ssh` - if exists locally, will be copied
-2. `~/.ssh/id_rsa` -- it must exist locally, because it is a secret (but the whole `~/.ssh` will be copied)
+1. `~/.ssh/config` - will be generated on docker container start
-2. `~/.gitconfig` -- if exists locally, will be copied
+1. `~/.gitconfig` - if exists locally, will be copied
-3. `~/.profile` -- will be generated on docker container start, in order to ensure current directory is `/dojo/work`.
+1. `~/.kube` - if exists locally, will be copied; otherwise results in error

-The `~/.kube/config` file is provided.
+1. `~/.kube/config` - if not exists locally, will be generated on docker container start

 ## Development